Liover Peguero Preview, Player Props: Pirates vs. Marlins

-On Friday, Liover Peguero (hitting .162 in his past 10 games) and the Pittsburgh Pirates play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:35 PM ET.
+Liover Peguero -- with a slugging percentage of .162 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with JT Chargois on the mound, on September 30 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Marlins.

 Sportsbook Promo Codes